PMDU Registers 45% Women Complaints - UrduPoint

 PMDU Registers 45% Women Complaints

-The three years performance of PMDU launched by the Prime Minister here on Thursday highlighted the ratio of public registration on the portal at local and abroad level, efficient complaint resolution and facilitation system and success stories of the complainants granted relief.
+According to three years performance of PMDU highlighted the ratio of public registration on the portal at local and abroad level, efficient complaint resolution and facilitation system and success stories of the complainants granted relief.

 The success stories on various issues noted accounts of relief granted including the matter of non-issuance of allotment letter by CDA to Shahid Haider from Islamabad and the officials were demanding bribes for the letter.
 The complainant's issue was addressed and action launched against the officials.